GiuseppeTestaLab/EDCMixRisk/README.md

 # From cohorts to molecules: the adverse impact of endocrine disrupting mixtures.
 Bioinformatic Analysis

-The code and the data in this repository enables the reproduction of all the analyses and plots for the transcriptomic data in the paper.
+The code and the data in this repository enables the reproduction of all the analyses and plots for the transcriptomic data in the paper (link doi).

+All data are openly available on GEO both in their raw and processed forms [GEO repository](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE171566).

 You can start from [here](01_MixN_Acute.html)